amirrezasokhankhosh/PyFed/docs/source/Running on a Single Machine.rst

 **data.py**

-This is for distributing data among clients and a server.
+This code is for distributing data among clients and a server.

 .. code-block::